brianmhunt/knockout-else/README.md

 ### `spec` argument for `init`

+You likely do not need to specify any, but the options are:

 | Argument | Default | Meaning
 |---       | ---     | ---
 | elseBindingName  | `else` | `<string>` The name of the binding for 'else'; falsy to disable.